Staff and Senior Advisors

 Gabriella Velasquez

-Gabriella Velasquez is the set-up coordinator for events at the Thomas S. Monson Center and oversees the set-up of all rental spaces within the building.
+Gabriella Velasquez is the special events coordinator at the Thomas S. Monson Center and oversees the set-up of all rental spaces within the building.
 She assists vendors and guests with any event needs including catering, AV, parking, and general questions.

 Gabriella is currently pursuing her B.S. in Mathematics from the University of Utah and is a member of The Bennion Scholar Program for community engagement.